 After your written request is received, you will be mailed a new Personal Identification Number (PIN).

-Unemployment Insurance Division representatives do not know your Personal Identification Number (PIN) and cannot find it for you.
-It is your responsibility to remember it and to keep others from using it.
 You are responsible for all activity on your claim.
 You may be subject to fraud charges if you allow someone else to file for benefits using your Personal Identification Number (PIN).

 If you need your Personal Identification Number (PIN) reset, ask an Unemployment Insurance Division representative and he/she will gladly assist you.